snn12/Finance_bot/README.md

 ```
 ## Configuration

-1. Configuring the Reddit API
+### Configuring the Reddit API
-2. Go to the Reddit App Preferences page
+1. Go to the Reddit App Preferences page
-3. Click "Create App" or "Create Another App".
+2. Click "Create App" or "Create Another App"
-   - Fill in the required information:
+3. Fill in the required information:
    - Name: The name of your application
    - Select App type: "script".
    - Description: A short description of your bot